 The existing electrical service is well beyond life expectancy and lacks the capacity for current HVAC systems that include air conditioning.
-Many classrooms do not have enough outlets for modern education and technology in today's schools.
-See attached report from Integrated Consulting Engineers.
+Many classrooms do not have enough outlets for the modern educational and technology in today's schools.
+See attached. report from Integrated Consulting Engineers.